 Some patients never develop the symptoms.
 In others, they are mild and tend to spontaneously resolve after several days or, at most, after 2-3 weeks.

 Dry and unproductive cough is the most common symptom.
 Sometimes it could be associated with small amounts of mucoid sputum.

 Fever, malaise, wheezing, and dyspnea may occur.

 Muscle pains, lack of appetite and urticaria could occur.

-The parasite induced Loeffler syndrome or pumonary eosinophilia typically occur after 10-16 days after ingestion of eggs.
+The parasite-induced Loeffler syndrome or pulmonary eosinophilia typically occur after 10-16 days after ingestion of eggs.